A Simple Guide to Japanese Sunscreen | Guidable - Your Guide to a Sustainable, Wellbeing-centred Life in Japan

 Spray, powder, and stick types are the easiest to carry around and the most convenient for reapplication, even over makeup, when you are busy running errands.

-However, these types are the least effective against actual UV-ray protection, even with a high SPF and PA.
+However, these types are the least effective against actual UV rays, even with a high SPF and PA.
 It is better to avoid using them by themselves and to apply them in conjunction with creams or gels as much as possible.

-Sunscreen powder can be used on top of makeup to reduce the stickiness of sunscreen and to keep the skin smooth.
+Sunscreen powder can be used on top of makeup to reduce the sunscreen’s stickiness and keep the skin smooth.

 Protect Your Skin Using Japanese Sunscreen This Summer

-It’s the hottest and sunniest time of the year, so whether you are roaming around the city or laying down on a sandy beach, do not forget to apply a generous amount of your favorite Japanese sunscreen to keep your skin healthy.
+It’s the hottest and sunniest time of the year.
+So, whether you are roaming around the city or lying down on a sandy beach, do not forget to apply a generous amount of your favorite Japanese sunscreen to keep your skin healthy and protect yourself from harmful rays.

 Related Articles: